 Pitch: 124 words

 I’m interested in writing an article on the experiences of Sudanese refugees living in Louisville, Kentucky, a U.S. city that took in several “Lost Boys” — some 20,000 young men and boys who were displaced or orphaned during the Second Sudanese Civil War.

-Sources: Reading data compiled by UNHCR, IRC + Alliance for African Assistance (two main organizations that worked with the U.S. government in 2001 to assist with new arrivals OF Lost Boys to the U.S.)
+Data compiled by the UNHCR as well as the IRC and the Alliance for African Assistance (two organizations that worked with the U.S. government in 2001 to assist with new arrivals of Lost Boys to the U.S.)

 My piece will help young people understand how soda companies are influencing data and funding research to mask the harmful effects of sugar.
 It’s an important issue, but news coverage can be misleading.
 Sugary products from Coca-Cola and Pepsi are sold everywhere, but only recently has it been revealed that the sugar industry has been funding research that points to other causes of obesity and heart disease.

 Sources: Sugar Industry and Coronary Heart Disease Research; A Historical Analysis of Internal Industry Documents; Soda industry influence on obesity science and policy in China; New England Journal of Medicine; American Journal of Preventative Medicine; Journal of Epidemiology & Community Health; African American collaborative obesity research network

 Interview: Stanton Glantz at University of California San Francisco’s Center for Tobacco Research and Education

 I recently moved to a new school where I met Asian-Americans students who were proud of being Asian — a contrast from my former school where students and teachers alike made me feel like an outsider for being Asian-American.